nemouu/wordsnake-hunt/README.md

 # Snake Hunt Word Puzzle Solver (Schlangenjagd)

-A sophisticated Java application that solves complex word-finding puzzles reminiscent of advanced crossword games.
+A Java application that solves complex word-finding puzzles reminiscent of advanced crossword games.
 The application searches for "word snakes" (continuous letter sequences forming words) within a letter grid "jungle", implementing advanced algorithmic techniques for constraint satisfaction and optimization.
-This project was developed as part of a university programming practicum, demonstrating expertise in algorithmic design, object-oriented programming, and software architecture.
+This project was developed as part of a university programming practicum, demonstrating knowledge in algorithmic design, object-oriented programming and software architecture.

 ## Project Overview